rxzheng/rxzheng/README.md

 - monkeytypeword: CSS to disguise monkeytype as Microsoft Word

-- pkgexpand: a script to expand pkg files with sudo privileges
+- pkgexpand: a script to expand pkg files without sudo privileges

 - colemakvim: a tutorial to have colemak vim bindings without plugins